 6. King Dancer Pose (Natarajasana)

-Natarajasana is a deep stretch for your whole body, and helps to build suppleness not only in your spine but also in your shoulders and hamstrings.
+Natarajasana is a stretch for your whole body, and helps to build suppleness not only in your spine but also in your shoulders and hamstrings.

 Posture improvements can be seen from practicing the pose regularly, so it’s perfect if you find yourself stuck behind a desk all day.